Now Reading

 For the dough:

-• Flatten the dough to knock out the air, then roll it out into a large rectangle according to the width of the beurre de tourage and double its length.
-Place it in the freezer for 5 minutes, then in the refrigerator for 15 minutes.
-Place the beurre de tourage in the middle of the dough, and fold the dough from each side up and over to cover the butter.
+• Once the dough has risen, gently press it down to release the air, then roll it out into a large rectangle that’s twice as long as the width of your "beurre de tourage."
+Place the dough in the freezer for 5 minutes, then transfer it to the refrigerator for 15 minutes.
+Next, place the "beurre de tourage" in the center of the dough, and fold the dough over from each side to completely cover the butter.

-• Turn the edge of the visible butter to face you.
-Using a rolling pin, make a double fold: roll from bottom to top until you obtain a thickness of about 7 mm.
-Draw a small mark in the middle of the dough, fold the top and bottom into the middle, then fold the dough in half again like a wallet.
-Cover in plastic wrap and place the dough in the refrigerator for 10 minutes.
+• With the edge where the butter is visible facing you, use a rolling pin to make a double fold: roll from the bottom to the top until the dough is about 7 mm thick.
+Mark the middle of the dough, fold the top and bottom edges toward the center, then fold the dough in half again, like closing a wallet.
+Wrap the dough in plastic wrap and refrigerate it for 10 minutes.

-• Finally, make a single fold: roll the dough to 1 cm thick, rolling from bottom to top to form a long rectangle.
-Fold the top over a third of the dough and then fold the bottom over the top.
-Immediately roll out the dough to a thickness of 3.5 mm to start cutting and forming the croissants.
+• For the final fold, roll the dough out to a thickness of 1 cm, forming a long rectangle.
+Fold the top third of the dough down over the middle third, then fold the bottom third up over the top.
+Roll out the dough to a thickness of 3.5 mm to begin cutting and shaping the croissants.

 Make the egg wash:

-• In a bowl, whisk the egg yolks and cream together.
+• In a small bowl, whisk the egg yolks and cream together until smooth.

 Forming the pains au chocolat: